 Dental hygiene begins at home with proper brushing and flossing, but good oral hygiene also requires regular dental visits.
-Regular check-ups, and examinations, are a vital necessity for the basis of any preventative dental care plan.
+Regular check-ups and examinations are a vital necessity for the basis of any preventative dental care plan.

+Even with the perfect oral hygiene routine, you can still develop dental problems that you may not be able to spot by yourself.
+Here, we use special intra oral magnifying cameras so that we can visualise all the angles of your teeth and gums on a large screen.
 During your dental hygiene visits, we will examine your teeth thoroughly, and will meticulously clean, floss and polish your teeth.
 X-rays may be taken to evaluate whether you are experiencing any decay or other dental problems, and an oral cancer screening will be done.
 We will also instruct you on proper home dental hygiene routines.

 Importance of Proper Dental Hygiene

 Effective dental hygiene is vital for keeping teeth and gums in a healthy condition.
 Maintaining good oral health makes a major contribution to enjoying a healthier and happier life.
 Our experienced dental hygienist will help you keep your teeth and gums healthy and maintain fresh breath.

 Plaque containing bacteria is always building up on teeth and along the gum line.
 This plaque must be removed or it can harden into tartar and can lead to tooth decay and periodontal disease.

 Healthy gums enhance the appearance of your teeth.
 When your gums become unhealthy, they can either recede or become swollen and red.
 In later stages, the supporting bone is destroyed and your teeth will shift, loosen, or fall out.